Rouquier's conjecture and diagrammatic algebra: Koszul duality

 \begin{proposition} This bijection between multipartitions matches that on simples induced by Koszul duality. \end{proposition} \begin{proof} In order to understand this duality, we must give the correspondence between our combinatorics and that for affine Lie algebras as in the work of Vasserot-Varagnolo \cite{MR2673739}.

 We associate a weight of an affine Lie algebra to an abacus diagram as follows: we cut off the diagram at some point to the far left of all boxes of the partition (i.e. left of which the abacus is solid).
-After simultaneously shifting all $s_i$, we might as well assume that we cut off all beads at negative positions, so we have exactly $s_i$ dots remaining on the $i$th runner.
-We read the $x$-coordinates of the dots on each runner in turn (all on the first, then all on the second, etc.), which gives us an $N$ tuple (for $N$ the total number of dots) which we denote $(a_1,\dots, a_N)$ (this matches the notation in \cite[\S 2.3]{LoVV}).
+We can simultaneously shift all the $s_i$, so we can assume that we cut off all the beads at negative positions, so we have exactly $s_i$ dots remaining on the $i$th runner, and $N=\sum s_i$ total dots.
+We read the $x$-coordinates of the dots on each runner in turn (all on the first, then all on the second, etc.), which gives us an $N$-tuple which we denote $(a_1,\dots, a_N)$ (this matches the notation in \cite[\S 2.3]{LoVV}).
 The affine Weyl group $\widehat{S}_N$ acts on this set with the level $e$-action (i.e. the ``translation'' adding $e$ to one coordinate and subtracting $e$ from another is an element of the Weyl group).
 We let $y$ be the unique minimal length element of this group that sends the sequence $(a_1,\dots, a_N)$ to an element of the fundamental alcove (all entries are increasing and between $1$ and $e$).
 Visually, we can think of $y$ the element that switches \begin{itemize} \item from the order induced on dots by reading leftward on each runner in order \item to that induced by reading across the runners from the first to the $\ell$th, first reading all dots in position $\dots, 2e+1,e+1,1,-e+1,-2e+1,\cdots$ starting at the greatest $x$ position that appears, then at $x$-coordinates congruent to $2\pmod e$, etc. \end{itemize}

 By \cite[2.16]{SVV}, the weight of the Koszul dual simple is obtained by applying the element $y$ in the level $\ell$ action to the element of the fundamental alcove given by $s_1$ instances of $1$, then $s_{2}$ instances of $2$, etc. This is given by the flip map we have described, since this switches the reading down runners used to obtain $(a_1,\dots, a_N)$ with the reading across runners that gives $y$, and preserves how shifted from the fundamental alcove a dot is (this matches with taking the inverse since we have gone from level $e$ to level $\ell$). \end{proof}